In this article:

 The thyroid gland is certainly not excluded from the effects of ashwagandha.
-Studies have found that ashwagandha can lead to significant improvements in thyroid hormone levels.
-One study concluded that people with subclinical hypothyroidism who were treated daily with 600mg of ashwagandha root extract demonstrated higher levels of T3, T4, and TSH after eight weeks compared to the placebo group.
+Studies have found that ashwagandha can lead to significant improvements in thyroid levels.
+One human study concluded that people with subclinical hypothyroidism who were treated daily with 600mg of ashwagandha root extract improved serum TSH T3, and T4 levels significantly compared to placebo group.

 One way that ashwagandha might raise thyroid hormone levels is through its ability to lower cortisol levels.
-Because ashwagandha is an adaptogen, it stimulates the endocrine system to ward off stress, which in turn can stimulate thyroid hormone production.
+Because ashwagandha is an adaptogenic herb, it stimulates the endocrine system to ward off chronic stress, which in turn can stimulate thyroid hormone production.

 There is debate over whether or not people with Hashimoto's should use ashwagandha.
-Because this herbal supplement has is found to boost the immune system, it may worsen the autoimmune attack on the thyroid gland.
+Because ashwagandha supplements are found to boost the immune system, it may worsen the autoimmune attack on the thyroid gland.
 However, this herb also has anti-inflammatory properties, which may help repair the thyroid gland in people with Hashimoto's.
-If you have Hashimoto's, it is best to talk with your endocrinologist about whether or not ashwagandha is right for you.
+If you have Hashimoto's, it is best to talk with your healthcare provider about whether or not ashwagandha is right for you.

 It is important to note that there is no data available that suggests that a person can have toxicity for taking too much ashwagandha.
-Nonetheless, people with hyperthyroidism should avoid ashwagandha entirely to prevent thyrotoxicity unless their endocrinologist recommends it.
+Nonetheless, people with hyperthyroidism should avoid ashwagandha entirely to prevent thyrotoxicity unless their thyroid doctor recommends it.